Symtuza (darunavir + cobicistat + emtricitabine + TAF)

 Please see details of individual drugs (linked above) for details of side effects and the links to the patient information and product information at the link below for full prescribing details.

-The European patient information and detailed Product Information for darunavir are available in PDF format from this link at the European Medicines Agency (EMA) website.
+The European patient information and detailed Product Information for darunavir are available from this link on the European Medicines Agency (EMA) website.

 The Patient Information is a simplified summary: what the drug is, why it is used, results from studies and cautions including side effects.